 When can an appeal be used in civil proceedings?

-An appeal in civil proceedings is one of three extraordinary remedies that can be used to change a final court decision.
-The concept and regulation of appeals have undergone major legal changes in recent years.
-Under what circumstances is an appeal now admissible, what is the procedure before the Supreme Court, and what are your chances of success?
+An appeal in civil proceedings is one of the three extraordinary remedies that can be used to change a final court decision.
+The concept and regulation of appeals have undergone major legal amendments in recent years.
+Under what circumstances is an appeal now admissible, what is the procedure before the Supreme Court and what are your chances of success?

 Konzultace s právníkem, příprava dovolání

-The extraordinary remedies offered by the Code of Civil Procedure (CCP) include a motion to reopen proceedings, a motion for clarification, and an appeal.
-We have addressed the first two of these remedies in a separate article; we will now focus on the appeal.
+Among the extraordinary remedies offered by the Civil Procedure Code (CPC) are an action for a retrial, an action for a miscarriage of justice and an appeal.
+We have dealt with the first two of these remedies in a separate article; we will now focus on the appeal.

-You must be represented by an attorney in order to litigate in the Supreme Court.
-Don’t underestimate the importance of your selection and be sure to choose a law firm with a proven track record.
-Our legal filings are meticulously prepared in every respect.
+It is necessary to be represented by an attorney for Supreme Court proceedings.
+Don’t underestimate his or her selection and choose a law firm that has a proven track record.
+Our legal filings are meticulously prepared in every aspect.
 We will conduct a thorough analysis of your case and take care of the preparation of the lawsuit and representation in court, where we will vigorously enforce your rights.

-The former law on appeals contained several grounds of appeal.
-It was amended following a ruling of the Constitutional Court, which abolished some of the grounds.
-Subsequently, new legislation was adopted with effect from January 1, 2013.
+The former legal regulation of appeals contained several grounds of appeal.
+It was amended in connection with a ruling of the Constitutional Court, which abolished some of the grounds.
+Subsequently, new legislation was adopted with effect from 1 January 2013.
 Now, appeals are allowed only against final decisions of appeal (i.e. regional or high courts).

 In particular, a decision terminating the appeal proceedings may be challenged if the contested decision depends on the resolution of a question of substantive or procedural law:

-• In which the appellate court departed from the established case law of the Supreme Court– to properly define the grounds for the appeal, it is necessary to describe the legal question that was decided by the appellate court contrary to the case law of the Supreme Court.
-The appellant should also refer to the relevant decision of the Supreme Court, with which the challenged decision is in conflict, and describe the nature of the conflict.
+• in the resolution of which the Court of Appeal departed from the established decision-making practice of the Court of Appeal – in order to correctly identify the ground of appeal, it is necessary to describe the legal issue which was resolved by the Court of Appeal in contradiction with the case law of the Court of Appeal.
+The appellant should also cite the relevant decision of the Supreme Court with which the decision appealed against is in conflict and describe what the conflict consists of.

-• Which has not yet been resolved in the decisions of the Supreme Court – in this case, the object of the appeal proceedings is to assess whether or not the Supreme Court has dealt with the legal issue in question in the past.
+• which has not yet been resolved in the decisions of the Court of Appeal – the object of the appeal is to assess whether or not the Supreme Court has already dealt with the legal issue in question in the past.
 At the same time, the proceedings should provide a general solution to the legal situation in question.
-However, it is not relevant for the fulfillment of the ground of appeal whether the question has already been dealt with, for example, by the Constitutional Court, but it is undoubtedly advisable to mention this fact in the appeal.
+However, it is not relevant for the fulfilment of the ground of appeal whether the question has already been dealt with, for example, by the Constitutional Court, but it is undoubtedly appropriate to state that fact in the appeal.

-• Which has been decided differently by the Supreme Court – that is to say, there is no uniform solution to the legal issue in question, since the individual chambers have decided differently and it is in the public interest to establish a uniform procedure.
+• which has been decided differently by the Court of Appeal – that is to say, there is no uniform solution to the legal question in question, since the individual chambers have decided differently and it is in the public interest to establish a uniform procedure.

-• That should be assessed differently by the Supreme Court.
-In this case, there is already case law of the Supreme Court, but the appellant has a reason to deviate from it.
-It is necessary to identify the relevant precedents to which the appeal related and explain why the perspective on the matter should be changed.
+• which is to be decided differently by the Court of Appeal.
+In the present case, therefore, the case-law of the Supreme Court already exists, but in the appellant’s view there is reason to depart from it.
+It is therefore necessary to identify the case-law to which the appeal relates and to explain why the view of the case should be changed.

-The only new ground of appeal is the fact that the contested decision is based on an error of law.
+The only new ground of appeal is that the contested decision is based on an error of law.
 The decisive criterion for the admissibility of an appeal is therefore exclusively the legal criterion of the case.
 New facts or evidence are not relevant in this case.
-Put simply, it can be said that a departure from the settled case-law of the Supreme Court in similar cases is likely to result in an error of law on the part of the Court of Appeals or in the need to resolve a question of law in a different way.
+Put simply, it can be said that a departure from the settled case-law of the Supreme Court in similar cases is likely to result in an error of law on the part of the Court of Appeal or in the need to resolve a question of law in a different way.
+Appeals can only be brought against decisions of the courts of appeal (regional or high courts).

 The Supreme Court

-The only appellate court is the Supreme Court, located in Brno.
-In addition to the Constitutional Court’s annulment ruling, the change in the legal regulation of appeals was also influenced by the fact that the Supreme Court was overwhelmed by the large number of appeals, leading to an increase in the length of proceedings.
+Only the Supreme Court, with its seat in Brno, is the court of appeal.
+In addition to the Constitutional Court’s annulment ruling, the change in the legal regulation of appeals was also influenced by the fact that the Supreme Court was overwhelmed by the number of appeals and the length of proceedings before it was increasing.

-The Supreme Court rules in specialized chambers composed of a chairman and two other judges, or in one of the two large senates of a collegium, which consist of a chairman and at least eight other judges of the respective collegium.
-The judges form two collegia: the criminal collegium, and the civil and commercial collegium.
-The large senates decide only when a three-member senate reaches a legal opinion that is different from the previous case law of the Supreme Court.
+The Supreme Court rules in specialised chambers composed of the president and two other judges, or in one of the two grand chambers of the collegium, which are composed of the president and at least eight other judges of the collegium.
+The judges form two chambers, the Criminal Chamber and the Civil and Commercial Chamber.
+The Grand Chambers shall rule only if a three-judge panel has reached a legal opinion which differs from the existing case-law of the Supreme Court.

 Inadmissibility of the appeal

-The law regulates several cases in which the possibility of an appeal is not allowed.
-To mention at least some of them:
+The law provides for a number of cases for which the possibility of an appeal is not admissible.
+To name but a few, these are:

-• most matters relating to family law (i.e. divorce, maintenance, etc.), as well as matters governed by the Registered Partnership Act,
+• most matters relating to family law (i.e. divorce, maintenance, etc.), as well as issues regulated by the Registered Partnership Act,

-• judgments and rulings issued in proceedings concerning monetary claims not exceeding CZK 50,000, with the exception of consumer contracts and employment relations,
+• judgments and orders rendered in proceedings involving an action for a pecuniary benefit not exceeding CZK 50,000, with the exception of consumer contracts and employment relations,

-• in matters regarding stay of execution of decisions, and execution,
+• in matters of stay of execution and execution,

-• decisions on interim measures, disciplinary measures, expert opinions or interpreting fees, or decisions on costs of proceedings,
+• decisions on interim measures, interim measures, expert or interpreting fees, or decisions on costs,

-• decisions by which the appellate court that annul the decision of the court of first instance and refer the case back to the court of first instance for further proceedings.
+• decisions by which the Court of Appeal quashed the decision of the Court of First Instance and referred the case back to the Court of First Instance for further proceedings.

-Only a party to the proceedings who has suffered harm as a result of the contested decision is entitled to appeal.
-Thus, a party who has been fully satisfied by the judgment of the appellate court cannot file an appeal.
+Only a party to the proceedings who has been prejudiced by the contested decision is entitled to appeal.
+Thus, a party who has been completely satisfied by the judgment of the Court of Appeal cannot appeal.

-Due to the high level of expertise and emphasis on the legal aspect of the matter, the appellant must in principle be represented by a lawyer (or a notary within the scope of their activities), unless they have a university degree in law themselves.
-An exception is also made for appellants who are legal entities, regions, municipalities, or the state, provided that they are represented by a person with a legal education.
+In view of the high level of expertise and the emphasis on the legal aspect of the case, the appellant must in principle be represented by a lawyer (or a notary in his capacity as such), unless he himself has a university degree in law.
+An exception is also made for appellants who are legal persons, regions, municipalities or the State, if they are represented by a person with a law degree.

-• Which decision it is directed against, whether it is a resolution or a judgment.
-It should also include the designation of the court that issued the decision, as well as the case number.
+• The decision against which it is directed.
+That is, whether it is an order or a judgment, the name of the court that made the decision and the case number.

-• The extent to which the decision of the appellate court is contested (i.e. which judgments or parts thereof).
+• The extent to which the decision of the Court of Appeal is contested (i.e. which judgments or parts thereof).

-• The grounds of appeal – the identification of the legal assessments considered incorrect by the appellate court, and the nature of this incorrectness.
+• The grounds of appeal – an indication of which of the legal assessments made by the Court of Appeal are incorrect and what the error consists of.

-• The appellant must indicate the fulfillment of the conditions for the admissibility of the appeal.
-It is necessary to state why the appellant believes that the Supreme Court should admit the substantive examination of their appeal, according to the conditions specified in the Civil Procedure Code.
+• In what way the appellant considers that the prerequisite for the admissibility of the appeal is fulfilled.
+It must be stated why the appellant considers that the Supreme Court’s substantive examination of his appeal should be admitted under the conditions laid down in the Civil Procedure Code.

 • What the appellant seeks (e.g. annulment or amendment of the decision).